Patient-specific modelling, simulation and real-time processing for respiratory diseases: Patient-specific pulmonary structural and anatomical functional modelling

 \subsubsection{Morphometric estimation of pulmonary diffusion capacity}

-Weibel's models\cite{weibel1963morphometry} are an extremely influential work, entailing detailed measurements of the dimensions of both the conducting and the respiratory airways in the human lung.
+Weibel's models \cite{weibel1963morphometry} are an extremely influential work, entailing detailed measurements of the dimensions of both the conducting and the respiratory airways in the human lung.
 Using these measurements, Weibel constructed two different models of lung geometry in order to provide more accurate information on airway dimensions than was available as a basis for investigating the physical mechanisms of lung function.
 The most widely adopted of these models has been his symmetrical model (Model A).
-The model was intended to represent regular features of the branching structure from the trachea right down to the alveoli. \textbf{Generation of an airway is defined as the number of bifurcations between the trachea and the airway. } Generation classified the airways, and each generation was assigned an average diameter and length.
+The model was intended to represent regular features of the branching structure from the trachea right down to the alveoli. \textbf{Generation of an airway is defined as the number of bifurcations between the trachea and the airway. }

+Generation classified the airways, and each generation was assigned an average diameter and length.
 The dimensions of the airways in the resulting symmetrical tree were deduced from measurements of a partial cast of the first ten(10) generations of a human lung, which was complete as far as the $5^{th}$ generation.
 Beyond this, various extrapolation procedures were used to estimate the dimensions.
 For generations 6-10, the frequency distribution of diameters within each generation was estimated from the observed frequencies for diameters of 2.5 mm or more by fitting to a hypothetical binomial distribution.
 Diameters were assigned to the remaining conducting airways using measurements of histological sections of respiratory bronchioles and alveolar ducts.

 By estimating the total number of these structures and assuming symmetrical branching throughout the lung, it was deduced that they should occupy generations 17-23, and average diameters and lengths for these generations were obtained directly from the measurements of histological sections.
 Then, based on the diameters assigned to generations 4-10 and 17-23, a single smooth curve was deduced and was used to define airway diameters for all generations, including the intermediate range (generations 11-16) not covered by either the cast or the histological sections.
 A similar procedure was used to obtain an average length for each generation.

 The recognition of successive asymmetrical branching resulted in a large departure from the Model A symmetrical structure.
 Weibel constructed a second model (Model B) reflecting the resulting variability of the path lengths along different pathways in the bronchial tree.
 He suggested that the probability distribution of the path lengths required to reach airways of each given diameter was Gaussian and deduced mean and variance from his measurements using similar to Model A assumptions.
 In contrast to the symmetrical model, the asymmetrical one has rarely been adopted by other authors\cite{phillips1994diameter}.
 Both Weibel's models are highly idealized and rest on a relatively small amount of morphometric data.
 Nevertheless, his symmetrical model has been almost universally adopted for theoretical studies of transport in the human lung, with the dimensions sometimes even being treated as the result of direct measurement rather than extrapolation.